renovatebot/renovate/docs/usage/config-migration.md

    Config Migration necessary.
 You can view the Config Migration PR here #1
    ```

-4. **Config migration needed, but a closed migration PR exists**
+### Config migration needed, but there is a closed migration PR

-   In this case, regardless of whether config migration is enabled:
+In this case, it does not matter if Config Migration is enabled, or not.
+Renovate will:

-   - Renovate adds a checkbox to the Dependency Dashboard issue (if enabled).
+- Add a checkbox to the Dependency Dashboard issue (if enabled)
-   - When checked, Renovate:
+- When you select the checkbox on the dashboard, Renovate will:
-     1. Deletes the old config migration branch.
+    1. Delete the _old_ config migration branch
-     2. Creates a new config migration PR.
+    1. Create a _new_ config migration PR
-     3. Replaces the checkbox with a link to the new PR in the Dependency Dashboard issue.
+    1. Replace the checkbox with a link to the _new_ PR in the Dependency Dashboard issue

 <!-- prettier-ignore -->
 !!! note